OfAaron3/irispreppy/README.md

 ### Documentation

-Documnetation for irispreppy can now be found [here](ofaaron3.github.io/irispreppy).
+Documentation for irispreppy can now be found [here](ofaaron3.github.io/irispreppy).

 ---